Applicant FAQs

 Q: Will my application be accepted even if it arrives after the deadline?

-A: To qualify for consideration, electronically submitted applications must have a time stamp showing that submission was made no later than the deadline (i.e. January 8, 2024 for the most recent cycle).
+A: To qualify for consideration, electronically submitted applications must have a time stamp showing that submission was made no later than the deadline (i.e. January 6, 2025 for the current cycle).
 Candidates may submit up until 11:59pm in their local time zone (i.e. 11:59pm JST for candidates in Japan; 11:59pm EST/CST/MST/PST for candidates based in different regions of the United States; likewise, 11:59pm in any third country’s time zone for candidates located outside the US/Japan).

 Q: I found out about the Program after the deadline.
 May I still send in my application?